SatoryKono/bioactivity_data_acquisition/docs/cli/00-cli-overview.md

 # CLI Overview and Principles

+> **Note**: Implementation status: **planned**.
+All file paths referencing `src/bioetl/` in this document describe the intended architecture and are not yet implemented in the codebase.

 ## 1. Purpose and Scope

 The `bioetl` Command-Line Interface (CLI) is the primary entry point for executing and managing ETL pipelines.
 It provides a standardized way to run pipelines, manage configurations, and pass runtime parameters.